vedipen/DotSlash-Compiler/README.md

 # ./ Compiler
-My journey of learning Compiler Construction and developing my very own **./ Compiler**
+My journey of learning Compiler Construction and developing my very own ./ compiler **./ Compiler**

-This branch contains code of Lexical Analyser for C language
+This branch contains code of design of Two pass MacroProcessor

 ### To Run
 ```
-> javac LexicalAnalyser.java
+> javac MacroProcessor.java
-> java dotSlash
+> java MacroProcessor
 ```
 #### File Structure
 <pre>
-Input code for Lexical Analyser used is  /input.c
+Input code for Macro Processor used is ./input.asm

 Final Output is written in CLI itself</pre>

 > 2 Pass Assembler (IBM 360/70) is in branch "Assembly"
+> Lexical Analyser for C language is in branch "C"